July 27, 2009

 Enough about the F-22.
 I mentioned two other items.

 Did you know the United States has something called the YAL-1?
-This is an airborne laser (ABL), and it's a weapon that sits in a converted Boeing 747 and can zap enemy missiles from hundreds of miles away while they are still in their boost phase.
+It’s an airborne laser (ABL).
+This weapon sits in a converted Boeing 747 and can zap enemy missiles from hundreds of miles away while they are still in their boost phase.
 That means the wreckage will fall down on the heads of the people who were firing them in the first place.

 High-tech poetic justice, that’s what that is.